anisayari/easy_intruder_detection/README.md

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details Reference for Pytorch Yolov3 implementation : https://github.com/ultralytics/yolov3
+This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details.

+Reference for Pytorch Yolov3 implementation : https://github.com/ultralytics/yolov3